Mongolia: the stop-and-smell-the-wildflowers,Terelj to Naadam to Hustai; shamans, musicians, nomads and Przewalski’s horses festival ride.

 Day 9: Departure

-Today is departure day and well get you to the airport for your flight back home.
+Today is departure day and we’ll get you to the airport for your flight back home.

 Meals: B